Henderson M. Jacoway

 Henderson Madison Jacoway (November 7, 1870 – August 4, 1947) was an American lawyer and politician who served six terms as a U.S. Representative from Arkansas from 1911 to 1923.

 Early life and education

 Born in Dardanelle, Arkansas to William Dodge Jacoway (judge for the Fifth Judicial Circuit) and Elizabeth D. Parks, Jacoway attended the common schools.

-He was graduated from the Dardanelle High School in 1887, from the Winchester Normal College, Winchester, Tennessee, in 1892, and from the law department of Vanderbilt University, Nashville, Tennessee, in 1898.
+He graduated from the Dardanelle High School in 1887, from the Winchester Normal College, Winchester, Tennessee, in 1892, and from the law department of Vanderbilt University, Nashville, Tennessee, in 1898.

 He was admitted to the bar in 1898 and commenced practice in Dardanelle.

 Political career

 He was the secretary of the Dawes Commission, engaged in distributing the estates of the Five Civilized Tribes of Indians in the then Indian Territory.

 He served as prosecuting attorney of the fifth judicial district 1904-1908.

-He served as member of the State Democratic central committee 1910-1912.
+He served as a member of the State Democratic central committee 1910-1912.